sevans924/javascript-closures/INTRO.md

 ![](/img/sad-parent.jpeg)

 You should have an error that looks like this ```ReferenceError: userInput is not defined```.
 We refer to this as _scope chain_ and you're about to learn more about the cool things that it lets us do.

 ## Conclusion

+The main takeaway for now, is that closures are nested functions that have access to and use variables and arguments provided by their parent function(s).

 Over the next couple of lessons you'll learn more about closures, scope chain, and practical use cases... aka how closures can make your life so much better!